John Longmire: North Melbourne

 Longmire's physique and size earned him the nickname "Horse".
 His first match for North Melbourne was in the infamous exhibition match between North Melbourne and Carlton at The Oval in London in 1987.
-His first official match for North Melbourne was in the 1988 season against Footscray with a four-goal performance, but he struggled after that and near the end of the season coach John Kennedy Sr. moved him to full-back.
+His first regular season match for North Melbourne was in the 1988 season against Footscray with a four-goal performance, but he struggled after that and near the end of the season coach John Kennedy Sr. moved him to full-back.
 He did well in that role during the 1989 season, holding Tony Lockett to five kicks in Round 14, but North's lack of key position players in attack saw him moved back to the forward line in August.

 The 1990 season saw Longmire jump to the top of the tree: at only nineteen years of age, he kicked 98 goals and won the Coleman Medal as the league's leading goal kicker (and the youngest player to have done so).
 In Round 2 of that year he kicked a North Melbourne record of twelve goals against Richmond, which he broke twelve weeks later when he kicked fourteen goals in round 14 against Melbourne.
 Going into the final round Longmire looked likely to reach the 100-goal milestone for the season, however inaccurate kicking against a strong Collingwood defence resulted in two goals and eight behinds, leaving him two goals short.
 Longmire won North Melbourne's best and fairest award that year and led the club's goal kicking list every season from 1990 to 1994.

-At North Melbourne, he formed a powerful goalkicking partnership with centre half forward Wayne Carey.
-In six seasons between 1990 and 1995, Carey and Longmire collectively kicked 768 goals (of which Longmire contributed 464) and thirteen times they combined for ten goals or more in a game.
+At North Melbourne, he formed a powerful goalkicking partnership with centre half-forward Wayne Carey.
+In six seasons between 1990 and 1995, Carey and Longmire collectively kicked 768 goals (of which Longmire contributed 464), and thirteen times they combined for ten goals or more in a game.
 Individually, Longmire kicked 5-plus goals in a game 36 times, 7-plus goals 18 times and 10-plus twice, before a serious knee injury forced him out of the game for the 1996 season.
 When he returned the following year, he played out the remainder of his career in defence and in the ruck.

 Longmire missed out on playing on the winning side of the 1996 premiership with a knee injury and just made it back from an elbow injury to make his last career game the 1999 Grand Final, in which the Kangaroos defeated Carlton.
 This was his only year to also not score a goal, managing only to kick 1 point in 10 games.